taowang0622/Client-Side-Of-conFusion/README.md

 # conFusion
-This is a web application for an indian Restaurant
+This is for practicing using AngularJS and Bootstrap